ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

 {NOTE: }

-* A **Map index** consists of one or more LINQ-based mapping functions that indicate how to index selected document fields.
+* A **Map index** consists of one or more LINQ-based or JavaScript mapping functions that indicate how to index selected document fields.

 * In this page:
   * [Edit Index View](../../../studio/database/indexes/create-map-index#edit-index-view)